maciejwiercioch/ScoreBoardVanillaJS/README.md

 The solution consists of ScoreBoard which is used to manage games and Game which keeps game properties.
 Scoreboard enables to:
-- create a new game
+- creating a new game by calling startNewGame method which takes home team and away team as arguments
-- finish a game
+- finishing a game by calling finishGame method
-- score goals for home and away teams
+- score goals for home and away teams by calling scoreTeamHome and scoreTeamAway methods
-- print results
+- print results by printResults method
 - results are sorted by date time and by total number of goals in a match

 Game consists of the following properties: